iri-pycpt/iri-pycpt.github.io/anaconda.md

 ## Intro to conda

 Conda is an open-source package manager.
 It is used to download and install Python libraries and their dependencies, both compiled and pure-python.
 In order to install PyCPT, you must first install conda.
+If you don't already have conda, download and run the [miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/) for your operating system.
+If you're using Windows 10 or earlier and you don't know whether to use the 32-bit or 64-bit version, see the [Microsoft FAQ](https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d).
+For Windows 11, use the 64-bit version.

-If you don't already have conda, download and run the [miniconda installer](https://docs.conda.io/projects/miniconda/en/latest/).
-(If you have already installed the full Anaconda distribution, you can use that instead of miniconda.)
+If you have previously installed the full Anaconda distribution, you can use that instead of miniconda.

 Once installed, conda is available on the command line.
 Note: Windows users should use the `Anaconda Prompt` terminal application -- standard `cmd.exe` will not give you the full functionality of conda.